by Robert Kiyosaki

 But even the best ideas are cheap; “Action always beats inaction,” and rich people don’t just find opportunities, they make them:

 - “Shop for bargains in all markets.”
 Stay open-minded.
-And remember Warren Buffet’s advice: “be fearful when others are greedy and greedy only when others are fearful.”
+And remember to “be fearful when others are greedy and greedy only when others are fearful.”

 - “Look for someone who wants to buy first, then look for someone who wants to sell.”
 Investors call this arbitrage.
 Use your learning to close gaps between buyers and sellers.
-Though rare, there’s no better way to make good, quick, risk-free money.
+There’s no better way to make good, quick, risk-free money.

 - “Make lots of offers” In fact, always make offers, even if they’re stupidly low.
 And make them with escape clauses – “subject-to” contingencies, even if only subject to the agreement of an imaginary business partner.
 You’ll be surprised how often even an insultingly low offer might be accepted.